nilesr/google-drive-backup/README.md

 # Planned updates

-- Remembering the last time you backed up a directory and automatically generating the correct number of seconds
+- Remembering the last time you backed up a directory (or fetching it from the server) and automatically generating the correct number of seconds
+- Splitting files larger than the maximum block size using `split`